 If you’re looking to bring some color into your home during the gloomy December days, you might choose to bring home an Euphorbia pulcherrima, better known as Poinsettia.
-Not surprising: with its bright blooms, this plant has long been a Christmastime favorite.
-But what happens afterwards?
-Caring for Poinsettias beyond the Christmas season can be challenging but it’s not impossible to keep them alive until the next blooming season.
+Not surprising: like the classic Christmas cactus, this plant has long been a Christmastime favorite.
+But how to care for a Poinsettia plant once the new year starts?

-Keep reading for everything you need to know about Poinsettia care and growing Poinsettias in your own home!
+Keep reading for everything you need to know about how to care for a Poinsettia plant!

-- From the blooming period until April or so a cooler, darker location is preferred, after which things start all over again and the plant can be moved back to a brighter spot.
+From the blooming period until April or so, a cooler, darker location is preferred.
+After this season things start all over again and the plant can be moved back to a brighter spot.